aras62/vision-based-prediction/datasets/task_datasets.md

 <details close>
 <summary><strong>Bibtex</strong></summary>
 <pre>
-@InProceedings{Neuhold_2017_ICCV,
+@InProceedings{Houston_2020_CORL,
-    author = "Neuhold, Gerhard and Ollmann, Tobias and Rota Bulo, Samuel and Kontschieder, Peter", title = "The Mapillary Vistas Dataset for Semantic Understanding of Street Scenes", booktitle = "ICCV",
+    author = "Houston, John and Zuidhof, Guido and Bergamini, Luca and Ye, Yawei and Chen, Long and Jain, Ashesh and Omari, Sammy and Iglovikov, Vladimir and Ondruska, Peter", title = "One thousand and one hours: Self-driving motion prediction dataset", booktitle = "CoRL",
-    year = "2017"
+    year = "2020"
 }
 </pre>
 </details>